Edison1999/AESCrpyto/README.txt

 Contact:

-For any questions or issues, please contact the authors lozanoea11@brandonu.ca or liam@brandonu.ca
+For any questions or issues, please contact the authors lozanoea11@brandonu.ca or guanj80@brandonu.ca